What Is a Mortgage Loan?

 The interest rate and monthly payment of a home mortgage with an adjustable rate fluctuate.

-Because the homeowner faces the possibility of a rise in mortgage rates, interest rates on adjustable-rate home mortgages are usually lower than those on fixed-rate home mortgages.
+Because the homeowner faces the possibility of a rise in mortgage rates, interest rates on adjustable-rate home loans are usually lower than those on fixed-rate home mortgages.

 In this case, the mortgage operates in the same way: when the borrower pays down the principal over time, the interest is measured on a smaller basis, so that future mortgage payments go toward principal reduction rather than only covering the interest charges.